kenpkz/chainlink-node-gcp/tutorial.md

 ## Create Chianlink Node Confidential VMs, Global HTTPS Load Balancer etc. using Terraform

 > The prerequisites are the GPC project, VPC have been provisioned, and the IAM identity to execute the Terraform code has sufficient privilege.
-If you are following along using the Cloud Shell tutorial, it will be the IAM identity that you used to sign in the current GCP session.
+If you are following along using the Cloud Shell tutorial, it will be the IAM identity that you used to sign in the current Google Cloud session.

-> You can manually enable required GCP product APIs listed in the `services.renamemetotf` file.
+> You can manually enable required Google Cloud product APIs listed in the `services.renamemetotf` file.
 Or you can change the `services.renamemetotf` file to `services.tf`, Terraform will enable the service APIs. **Be careful if you use Terraform to enable APIs and run `terraform destroy`, there might errors because the service APIs might get deleted before depended resources.**

 #### Prepare the Terraform scripts
 1. Change the variables to your own values in the `terraform.tfvars` file